holoviz/panel/doc/tutorials/basic/index.md

 :link: design
 :link-type: doc

-COMING UP: `design`
+Just as wind turbines come in various designs, this section empowers you to choose a design that best suits your app's style and functionality.
 :::

 :::{grid-item-card} {octicon}`versions;2.5em;sd-mr-1` Use Styles
 :link: style
 :link-type: doc

-Style your Panel components with `styles` and `stylesheets` to ensure your wind turbine data apps are both aesthetically pleasing and user-friendly.
+Fine-tune the styling of your components with `styles` and `stylesheets`.
+This will ensure your wind turbine data apps are both aesthetically pleasing and user-friendly.
 :::

 :::{grid-item-card} {octicon}`image;2.5em;sd-mr-1` Build A Dashboard
 :link: build_dashboard
 :link-type: doc

-We'll guide you through advanced styling, layout optimization, and data visualization techniques to build a refined Wind Turbine Dashboard
+We'll guide you through advanced styling, layout optimization, and data visualization techniques to build a refined Wind Turbine Dashboard.
 :::

 ::::

-### Part 9: Share your App
+### Part 9: Share your work

 ::::{grid} 1 2 2 3
 :gutter: 1 1 1 2

-:::{grid-item-card} {octicon}`globe;2.5em;sd-mr-1` Deploy an App
+:::{grid-item-card} {octicon}`globe;2.5em;sd-mr-1` Deploy Applications
 :link: deploy
 :link-type: doc